-- identify the things that keep us happy and healthy - physical (taha tinana), mental/emotional (taha hinengaro), social (taha whānau) and spiritual (taha wairua) - understand that all four elements above need to be in balance for us to feel happy, healthy and safe - identify and share the things that make us feel safe, grow and 1. taha tinana - understand and use some plural pronouns - understand and use some short forms of address - identify our family members in Te Reo.
+- identify the things that keep us happy and healthy physical (taha tinana), mental/emotional (taha hinengaro), social (taha whānau) and spiritual (taha wairua) - understand that all four elements above need to be in balance for us to feel happy, healthy and safe - identify and share the things that make us feel safe, grow and learn - use some plural pronouns - understand and use short forms of address - identify our family members in Te Reo.

 Evidence: Teach and assess social and interpersonal skills.
-Ideas for teachers re ongoing assessment.
+Ideas for Teachers re ongoing assessment.